 His belief in the importance of being unique also made him particularly susceptible to the charms of a courtesan’s compartmentalized love.

 This need to be “unique” caused Siddhartha to undervalue the importance of knowledge already gained.
-His inability to solidify wisdom as he encountered it led to a life that eventually spiraled out of control.
+His inability to solidify wisdom as he encountered it led to a life spiraling out of control.

 Gus Lee outlined three steps to uncover the hidden fear that may be sabotaging one’s effectiveness: